-If it’s your own video you can upload it to Youtube and add it to your channel.
+If it’s your own video you can save video, then upload it to Youtube and add it to your channel.
 You can also use it for posts and other Social Media channels to promote your business.

 You can get the video transcribed and turn it into a blog post on your website.
 This is a great source of content and because you have a video to back it up you are on a winner.

-You can also add captions to the video so when it shows in your feed people can read along if they can’t use the volume button in work…
+Add captions to Facebook videos so when it shows in your feed people can read along if they can’t use the volume button in work…